latent-variable/CoT-Decoding-pipeline/README.md

 ## Description

+Waiting on Ollama team to impelent [logprobs](https://github.com/ollama/ollama/pull/1640) passthrough to have a working version

 This pipeline leverages the Ollama API to perform Chain-of-Thought decoding, which involves:

 - **Extracting alternative top-𝑘 decoding paths.**